 3.4.3.
-Treatment Effects of the Impact of Weather Adaptation on Food Crop Marketers' Performance: The results reveal a significant Average Treatment Effect on the Treated (ATT), indicating that marketers who adopt adaptation measures achieve a significant income benefit of N279.0 than their non-adopting counterparts (Table 6).
-Additionally, the Average Treatment Effect on the Untreated (ATU) is estimated at N108.2, suggesting that non-adopters could have achieved N108.2 as gains by adopting adaptation strategies.
-This finding indicates that adaptation measures could increase the net income of those yet to adopt the strategies.
-Again, the heterogeneity effects of N383.5 and N212.7 indicated that adopters consistently have higher income compared to the gains for non-adopters in the area.
-The finding emphasizes that adaptation measures substantially increase income when marketers adopt these measures.
+Treatment Effects of the Impact of Weather Adaptation on Food Crop Marketers' Performance: The results reveal a significant Average Treatment Effect on the Treated (ATT), indicating that marketers who adopt adaptation measures achieve a significant income benefit of $\aleph$ 279.0 than their non-adopting counterparts.
+Additionally, the Average Treatment Effect on the Untreated (ATU) is estimated at $\aleph$ 108.2, suggesting that non-adopters could have achieved $\aleph$ 108.2 as gains by adopting adaptation strategies.
+This finding indicates that adaptation measures could increase the net income of those yet to adopt the strategy.
+Again, the heterogeneity effects of $\aleph$ 383.5 and $\aleph$ 212.7 indicated that adopters consistently have higher income compared to the gains for non-adopters in the area (Table 5).
+The findings emphasize that adaptation measures substantial income when marketers adopt these measures.
 The overall Average Treatment Effect (ATE) across groups signals a broad economic advantage from adaptation.
 This evidence suggests that encouraging the adoption of adaptation measures could lead to more stable and resilient income levels across the sector.